-This study has added two significant findings to the body of knowledge on disappearing traffic.
+This article, based on two separate studies of pedestrianisation and a temporary road closure, has added two significant findings to the body of knowledge on disappearing traffic.
 It has demonstrated that small-scale road closures of local roads may cause traffic displacement but no traffic reduction, whereas closures of strategic links may cause traffic reduction over a wide area.
 This suggests that road closures or capacity reallocation can only help to reduce urban traffic if they are implemented in a way which causes significant disruption to existing vehicular movements.
 This will cause some traffic displacement and increases in journey times, at least in the short term.
 The longer-term impacts remain uncertain, although some other studies suggest that traffic volumes may continue to fall over time.